flowerchecker/taskchain/README.md

 ## Changelog

 #### unpublished
+- support for double ~ ignoring namespace

+#### 1.4.0
+- fix CI tests
+- introduce function to chunk iterable
+- use chunks for multithreading parallelism
+- make subcaches of in-memory cache more intelligent
+- be able get data from cache without computing it
+- be able to manipualte with cache values in @cached operator
+- use orjson instead of standard json module (except of cache keys)
 - allow to define multiple input task using regexp
+- use versions in @cached() decorator
+- introduce data class to manipulate with generators lazily
+- be able to use classes without repr method in definition configs
+- fixes

+#### 1.3.0

+- migrate to poetry

 #### 1.2.1
 - fixes